Five ways pregnancy affects your oral health

 - Posted on: Feb 28 2020

 Pregnancy is such an exciting time for many new moms.
 The growth of the baby, feeling the baby kick, and getting that “pregnancy glow” can make the entire experience all worth it!
 However, pregnancy can do a number on one’s oral health and wellness.
 There are many changes that occur in the body which can impact the smile.
-Drs.
-Keri Smith and David Hiebert can educate women on what to expect with their pregnancy and smile during this wonderful time!
+Dr. Keri Smith can educate women on what to expect with their pregnancy and smile during this wonderful time!

 - The hormones change dramatically during pregnancy.
 This can result in the development of pregnancy gingivitis.
 Inflammation caused by changing hormones can cause gums that are red, irritated, and bleeding.
 If not treated, it can lead to a more serious form of gum disease known as periodontist, which can later result in the loss of bone, soft tissues, and even adult teeth.

 - Periodontal disease in the mouth can also contribute to problems at birth.
 Studies continue to show a link between gum disease and concerns such as preterm delivery and low birthweight babies.

 - Morning sickness is extremely unpleasant, and can impact women during the first trimester.
 Some women deal with sickness throughout their pregnancy, which can contribute to the development of tooth decay.
 This is because stomach acids can weaken tooth enamel and make it more susceptible to cavities.